Meet the Maternity Team

 Newborn Hearing Screeners

-They come to the ward to complete your baby’s Newborn hearing screening and are hard to miss as they wear a bright pink tunic.
+They come to the ward to complete your baby’s Newborn hearing screening and are hard to miss as they wear a bright purple tunic.
 They are a specialist team that offer hearing screening to all babies once they are at least six hours old.

 Specialist Midwife